dansholds/grapple-comps-min/content/posts/14786-adcc-us-open-las-vegas-nv.md

 Open competitors will need to purchase a spectator ticket if they'd like to watch the Trials.

-NOT ALLOWED AT ANY ADCC EVENTS:
+NOT ALLOWED AT ANY ADCC EVENTS-

-Close outs: Teammates, friends, etc not having a real match if they meet in a bracket.Sandbagging: Signing up for a lower skill level or younger age group (masters signing up for adult is permitted).
+Close outs- Teammates, friends, etc not having a real match if they meet in a bracket.Sandbagging- Signing up for a lower skill level or younger age group (masters signing up for adult is permitted).
 Please notify us if you see a competitor you suspect is sandbagging.Doing either of these may result in a permanent ban from all ADCC events, even on the first offense.

-MEDIA REQUESTS:
+MEDIA REQUESTS-

-Submit a media request here: (coming soon)
+Submit a media request here- (coming soon)

 Media requests will be handled by [email protected].